flyonspeed/TronView/README.md

 q - quit

-t - switch to text mode
+t - switch to text mode  ( can not switch back to graphic mode after you enter text mode )

-cntrl d - show some debug info (same as using the number 6 key)
+cntrl d - show some debug info (same as using the number 7 key)

 1 - create flight data log file